 A supervised work program designed to provide students with a variety of practical on-the-job experiences.
-This will allow students to apply their knowledge to real world situations.
-This will also allow relationships to be built between companies and students prior to graduation.
+This will allow students to apply their knowledge to real world situations and to build relationships between companies prior to graduation.
+This course should be taken in the last semester of enrollment prior to graduation.